-FIXD and BlueDriver are the two most popular Bluetooth OBD2 scanners.
-Both can scan your car’s ECU for any fault code and clear and reset MIL.
+FIXD and BlueDriver are two of the most popular Bluetooth OBD2 scanners.
+Both can scan your car’s ECU for error codes and clear and reset MIL.

 Features | FIXD | BlueDriver |